 Bringing Columbia to You

 During these unprecedented times, the Columbia Alumni Association (CAA) is here for you.
-While in-person events across our community are on hold, there are still many ways our powerful, inspiring network of more than 350,000 can engage with one another and the University, including:
+While in-person events across our community are on hold, there are still many ways our powerful, inspiring network of more than 350,000 can engage with one another and the University.

-Read on for opportunities to network, learn, and connect with Columbians during this time of uncertainty, and be sure to check back frequently for new content.
+Read on for more opportunities to network, learn, and connect with Columbians during this time of uncertainty, and check this page frequently for new content.
 Be well.

 CAA Arts Access connects artists, scholars, producers, and audiences through dynamic programs and resources.
 The Arts Access team has curated a selection of digital content to ensure you can still enjoy the arts in the coming months: